NUS-HPC-AI-Lab/Helen/ReadMe.md

 for X, y in data:
-    # 1. Count the occurrence of each feature in the batch
+    # 1. count the occurrence of each feature in the batch
     optimizer.count_feature_occurrence(X, feature_params_map, feature_specs)

     # 2. first forward-backward pass